El Día de San Judas Tadeo

 This story is about a visiting team

 called Danza Espíritu Santo (Holy Ghost Dancers).
 It is from the Valdepeñas' neighborhood, 'my' team.
 Chico and his uncle Gonzalo are among the dancers.
-Coco is part of the repair squad -- more about that later.
+Coco is part of the repair squad.
 Espíritu Santo will perform twice during the St Jude week.

 While this story focuses on the St Jude's Day activities, the major purpose of the danzas is to perform for the celebration of the Virgin of Guadalupe each year for two weeks preceding the 12th of December.
 For the Virgin, the groups will be larger and the dance much more elaborate than for St Jude.